jruns/disable-ai/README.md

 ## How it Works

 ### Brave Search
 We disable Brave Search's `Answer with AI` by adding the `summary=0` url parameter to the main Brave Search URL.
+We also remove the Answer with AI button in the search bar next to the search icon.

 ### DuckDuckGo
 We disable DuckDuckGo's AI Assist by adding the `assist=false` and `kbe=0` url parameter to all DuckDuckGo search URLs.
 This tells DuckDuckGo to disable the AI Assist feature.
 We also turn off Duck.ai Chat by adding the `kbg=-1` url parameter.